nulib/florence-kelley/content/historical/iroquois.md

 ---
 title: "The Iroquois Theatre Fire"
+image_file: site/i34981aathmb.jpg
+image_caption: "Charred program, Mr. Blue Beard at the Iroquois Theater from the day of the fire."
 ---

 On December 30, 1903 in the afternoon 575 people – hundreds of young children and their mothers who had come to see Eddie Foy in a holiday matinee – died when flames, fumes, smoke and explosions rocketed from the stage of the Iroquois Theatre.
 Then a thin blue mist and great volumes of grey cloud engulfed the audience.
 Many died in their seats, others were trampled on their way to the exits.